 Select the "pjsip Settings" tab and edit the settings under the "General" sub-tab.
 Enter your SIPTRUNK.com Trunk Number (usually starts with 52) as the username.
 The "Secret" is the password for your trunk found under the "show password" link in your SIPTRUNK.com portal (THIS IS NOT THE SAME AS YOUR LOGIN PASSWORD FOR SIP.US).
 "Authentication" should be set to "Outbound," and "Registration" should be set to "Send."
 Enter "gw1.siptrunk.com" in the "SIP Server" field, and "5060" in the "SIP Server Port."

 Select the "Advanced" sub-tab under the "pjsip Settings" tab.
 Look at the image below.
 You must edit the "From Domain" field to say gw1.siptrunk.com.
+Additional Note: You will need to add the trunk number in the From User field which is directly under the From Domain.

 Select the "Codecs" sub-tab under the "pjsip Settings" tab.
 Here you should select only G711ulaw.
 All other boxes should be unchecked.